line/armeria/site/src/sphinx/server-grpc.rst

     Server server = sb.build();
     server.start();

-For more information, see the official `Link tutorial <https://github.com/grpc/grpc-java/blob/master/documentation/server-reflection-tutorial.md>`_.
+For more information, see the official `gRPC Server Reflection tutorial <https://github.com/grpc/grpc-java/blob/master/documentation/server-reflection-tutorial.md>`_.

 See also
 --------